 Amniotic fluid contains cells and chemicals that can indicate genetic abnormalities, fetal infection, and the fetus’ sex.

-An amniocentesis is usually available from week 15 onward, but it should only be done if there are concerns about the presence of genetic conditions.
+An amniocentesis is usually available from week 15 onward, but a doctor will only perform it if there are concerns about the presence of genetic conditions.

 An amniocentesis carries various risks, including a very slight risk of pregnancy loss.